Hiking & Trail Running

 North Wirth Hiking Trails

 This section of the park is north of Highway 55.
-It is home to the Trailhead, the Chalet, the 18 hole and par 3 golf courses, and many of the multi-use singletrack trails.
+It is home to The Trailhead, the Chalet, the 18 hole and par 3 golf courses, and many of the multi-use singletrack trails.
 In addition, hikers can enjoy paved paths along the parkway and a scenic section along Bassett Creek, as well as access the Luce Line Trail at the start of its journey west.
 A short ways down the Luce Line you can also find several miles of wide, unpaved trails through the woods that are used as cross country ski trails in the winter.
-North Wirth has ample parking in the Trailhead and Chalet lots.
+North Wirth has parking in the Trailhead and Chalet lots.

 Central Wirth Hiking Trails